Natalie O'Neill Blog

 Cetaphil Daily Facial Moisturiser | Best Moisturisers for Clog Prone Skin

-The texture of it is a very runny liquid, sort of like a toner I suppose.
+The texture of it is a very runny liquid, sort of like a toner, I suppose.
 Even though it is light, I find it hydrates my skin all day.
 It’s a simple formula without fragrance or essential oils, and it contains hyaluronic acid.

-9. Simple Repairing Rich Face Cream
+9. Simple Repairing Rich Cream

 Best Moisturisers for Clog Prone Skin